 COVID-19 is causing significant disruption for Canada’s production sector, creating business challenges for producers, and raising many questions.
 As Canadian producers face unprecedented upheaval as a result of the COVID-19 pandemic, we will keep members updated on the evolving situation and the CMPA’s response efforts.

-January 8—The CMPA is working hard to get the Canadian production sector back up and running.
-With many pressing issues and near-daily developments, the following note summarizes recent CMPA and industry updates on a range of COVID-19 topics.
+June 25—The CMPA continues to work on behalf of its members and the industry at large to ensure that producers are up to date with the latest information and guidelines to help them operate safely throughout the pandemic.
+With many pressing issues and frequent developments, the following note summarizes recent CMPA and industry updates on a range of COVID-19 topics.

 Should you have any questions about CMPA resources and communications related to COVID-19, please contact Andrew Addison (Vice-President, Communications, Marketing & Membership).

 Although CMPA offices are currently closed, the organization remains fully operational, with all staff members working remotely, and available to answer any questions you may have.
 For a full listing of all CMPA staff members, visit our team page.